 2.1 Background

-This Illinois Energy Efficiency Policy Manual (Policy Manual) provides guiding principles for procurement, oversight, evaluation and operation of the electric and gas Energy Efficiency Programs authorized under Sections 8-103 and 8-104 of the Illinois Public Utilities Act (Act), and Section 16-111.5B, as applicable.
+This Illinois Energy Efficiency Policy Manual (Policy Manual) provides guiding principles for procurement, oversight, evaluation and operation of the electric and gas Energy Efficiency Programs authorized under Sections 8-103B and 8-104 of the Illinois Public Utilities Act (Act).
 The principles and policies articulated in the Policy Manual were derived from Commission orders, policies and procedures developed by the SAG, as well as Best Practices from state Energy Efficiency Programs delivered throughout the nation.

 2.2 Goals